-The Compensation Committee exercises its discretion in recommending compensation for executives using performance standards and market studies of a peer group of companies with the assistance of Compensation Strategies, Inc. The Compensation Committee intends compensation to be linked directly to personal performance and to the Company's overall results, as well as to the results of the specific business units for which executives are responsible.
+The Compensation Committee intends compensation to be linked directly to personal performance and to the Company's overall results, as well as to the results of the specific business units for which executives are responsible.
 The Company's executive compensation program is focused on rewarding long-term growth.

 The Compensation Committee meets as often as necessary in order to carry out its duties.
-In 2011, the Compensation Committee met six times.
-The Compensation Committee periodically reviews each executive's total compensation, including base salary, annual cash incentive compensation, stock option awards, restricted stock awards, awards under the LTIP, unrealized stock option award gains, perquisites and defined contribution plan holdings (including the amounts contributed to such plans by the Company), as well as such executive's Capital Stock holdings, in recommending or setting, as applicable, each element of compensation.
+In 2012, the Compensation Committee met three times.
+The Compensation Committee periodically reviews each executive's total compensation, including base salary, annual cash incentive compensation, stock option awards, restricted stock awards, awards under the LTIP, perquisites and defined contribution plan holdings (including the amounts contributed to such plans by the Company), as well as such executive's Capital Stock holdings, in recommending or setting, as applicable, each element of compensation.
 The Compensation Committee balances the types of compensation for each executive between fixed compensation and performance-based compensation in such a way that less robust Company performance will result in a lower total compensation to the executive.
-In 2011, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was changed by the following percents: Mr. McNamara - 9.7%; Mr. Williams - 8.3%; Mr. O'Toole - 1.4%; Mr. Lee - 7.6%; and Mr. Tucker - 10.2%.
+In 2012, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was reduced by the following percents: Mr. McNamara - (17.3)%; Mr. Williams - (17.3)%; Mr. O'Toole - (20.0)%; Mr. Lee - (22.1)%; and Mr. Tucker - (21.7)%.
+For 2012, about 73 percent of Mr. McNamara's total compensation was performance-based, while the average for the other named executive officers was about 64 percent.
+"Performance-based" compensation includes non-equity incentive awards, option awards, and equity incentive and market-based stock awards.